World-class experience and technology expertise

 Valerie is an experienced leader and advisor in digital disruption and transformation with over 20 years at Google and General Electric, helping companies in multiple industries solve strategic and operational problems in an integrated way across multiple technology domains.

 Her expertise includes defining digital strategies and developing digital operating models with a focus on providing practical solutions to complex technology challenges for executives.
 She has a specific interest in emergent technologies, including AI and IIoT.
 Valerie most recently led a digital division of General Electric advising large industrial industrial operations on how to implement cloud-based enterprise IIoT software, data analytics, machine learning and AI to increase productivity, reduce costs and improve competitiveness.

 Galina Esther Shubina

 Galina spent 16 years in the tech industry, over a decade of it at Google as a software engineer, data scientist and manager working on everything from ML-based advertising products to highly scalable distributed systems (four years in Silicon Valley).
 She spent the last 6 years working on AI strategy: alternating between building her own data and AI teams and strategy consulting on how to integrate data and AI into companies.
 In her last corporate job, she built the software and AI team for the electrical battery startup, Northvolt.
-She is the founder of Women in Data Science Sweden, a community of 700+ women in the field of data science, machine learning, AI and data analytics.
+She is the founder of Women in Data Science, AI & ML Sweden, a four year old community of 1600+ women in the field of data science, machine learning, AI and data analytics.